AboutContactTermsPrivacy PolicyRefund Policy

 Many visitors assume the best Banpo Bridge photo must be taken from the closest possible point to the fountain.
 In practice, that can make the scene feel too crowded, with water action and foot traffic overwhelming the bridge itself.

 From a slightly more removed angle, the bridge line, reflective water, and surrounding lights start to organize themselves into one clearer frame.
-That often produces a stronger Seoul night image than standing at the most obvious close-up point.
+That produces a stronger Seoul night image than standing at the most obvious close-up point.

 So the better question is not how near you are to the fountain.
 It is whether the bridge, river, and walkway are all readable together in one scene.